-All instruments are splash proof and the lamp and filter units are protected from dust or dirt by a transparent cup.
+All instruments are splash proof and the lamp and filter units are protected from dust or dirt.
 This makes the instruments fulfill field applications.
 Display messages aid the user in routine operation.
 The meter has an auto-shut off feature that will turn off the instrument after 10 minutes of non use in measurement mode or after 1 hour if left in calibration mode.